hrjuggins/p1xt-guides/README.md

 ### Tier 1 - Getting Started

 Deepen understanding of Web Development and begin learning Computer Science topics.

-If you didn't do App Academy Open in Tier 0, please consider doing it as your Specialization in this Tier.

 | Courses                                                                                                                                                                                                |   Status   |   Evidence   |
 | :----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | :--------: | :----------: |